Voice Training Department

 In the Voice Training Department, ‘Turkish Music Solfege and Theory, Western Music Solfege and Theory, Voice Technique and Instrument Training’ courses in order to provide the students with basic musical skills from the beginning of the first year.
 There are also courses as Repertory, Style and Repertory, Group Performance (Turkish Folk Music / Art Music), Turkish Folk Music Theory, Folklore, Music History, Turkish Music Genres and Their Analysis, Harmony and Piano.

-There is a curricula of 4 years_ the first 2 years for associate’s and the other 2 for bachelor’s degrees_ in the department.
+There is a curricula of 4 years_ the first 2 years for undergraduate and the other 2 for graduate’s degrees_ in the department.
 Since its foundation, about 300 students has graduated from the department and while some of them has become music teachers, soloists/chorists in State Turkish Music Ensembles, there are others who serve as research assistants, lecturers or instructors in different universities.